hollyschinsky/pocket-guide/module4.md

 ---

 ### Overview
-A 300ms~ delay occurs when you tap on a target in hybrid mobile app because the operating system is waiting roughly to see if the user is going to tap the target again to perform a double-tap.
-One popular solution is to use [FastClick](https://github.com/ftlabs/fastclick).
+A 300ms~ delay occurs when you tap on a target in hybrid mobile app before firing a `click` event because the operating system is waiting roughly to see if the user is going to tap the target again to perform a double-tap to zoom.
+One popular solution to fix this issue is to use [FastClick](https://github.com/ftlabs/fastclick).
+FastClick solves this by looking for `TouchStart` events in the app and then fires a `click` event as soon as the corresponding `TouchEnd` event is received.

 ## Steps
 1. Test this in the application on your iOS device or in the iOS emulator (this will **not** work on the browser).
 Tap the info button on the